-It is our opinion that most furniture stores are genuinely interested in solving your furniture problems.
-They are very interested in retaining you as a repeat customer.
+Most furniture stores are genuinely interested in solving your furniture problems.
+Brands are very interested in retaining you as a repeat customer.
 Read on to learn more about dealing with a service department.

 Follow These Guidelines to Receive the Best Service Possible

 The absolute best time to inspect your merchandise is at the time of delivery or pickup.
 Furniture stores often use contract delivery services that are held accountable for damage or handling problems.
 If the delivery company asks you to sign off that your product is in good condition, then you must inspect it carefully.
 A signed acknowledgement that every thing is okay may limit your ability to receive service.

 The inspection process when picking up your product at the furniture store is equally important.
 The time spent at the loading dock confirming the quality of your product could save you countless hours of phone calls and inconvenience.

 If you discover a problem with your product, it behooves you to call during business hours.
 The temptation to call the salesperson immediately is legitimate but typically unsuccessful.
 It is better to call when you can speak directly with someone in the customer service department since they have the ability to help rectify the situation.